 - Fluid accumulation in the areas being treated

 - Scarring problems that may include a red or raised scar

 - Loss of blood supply to some areas of the fat and skin

-Not everyone is a good candidate for a Body Lift.
-Dr Perron can discuss your specific circumstances and expectations, and help decide what is best for you.
+Not everyone is a good candidate for a body lift.
+Dr Perron can discuss your specific circumstances and expectations, and help you make the best decision based on your needs.

 A lower body lift can start at about $8,000, but this is one of the more personalised surgical procedures, which means costs can differ quite vastly between patients.
 Along with hospital and anaesthetist fees, what a patient hopes to achieve will determine the final cost of this surgery.
 It’s not common for Medicare or private health insurance to cover the cost of cosmetic surgery.
 However, if the removal of excess skin is for reconstructive purposes and is deemed medically necessary, some of the costs could be covered.
 You can speak to Dr Perron about this possibility during your consultation.